Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Usd/usd_primvarelementsize.md

 In most cases, the element size is `1`.

-::: info Note, element size is a USD concept and differs from the VEX tuple size obtained with [usd_primvarsize](usd_primvarsize.html "Returns the tuple size of the primvar directly on the USD primitive.") or the VEX array length obtained with [usd_primvarlen](usd_primvarlen.html "Returns the length of the array primvar directly on the USD primitive.").
+::: info Note, element size is a USD concept and differs from the VEX tuple size obtained with [usd_primvarsize](usd_primvarsize.html) () ("Returns the tuple size of the primvar directly on the USD primitive.") or the VEX array length obtained with [usd_primvarlen](usd_primvarlen.html) () ("Returns the length of the array primvar directly on the USD primitive.").

 ## Arguments